immerjs/immer/readme.md

 /**
  * ...But, since setState accepts functions,
- * we can just create curried producer and simplify this!
+ * we can just create a curried producer and further simplify!
 */
 onBirthDayClick2 = () => {
     this.setState(produce(draft => {